A bit about my current work

 My interest in painting clouds began as a form of escapism.
 It’s easy to get overwhelmed with the pace of life these days and the process of painting clouds was a way for me to freeze a tiny moment in time of an ever evolving form.

-These Cloudscapes are studies of light and texture.
+My paintings are studies of light and texture.
 The luminosity and light-fastness of oil paints allow me to experiment with compositions of varied depths.
-I have tried to create both a sense of depth by building up glazes of blues and greens, and also a sense of immediacy by forcing the foreground forward with layers of opaque white.
+In my cloudscapes I have tried to create both a sense of depth by building up glazes of blues and greens, and also a sense of immediacy by forcing the foreground forward with layers of opaque white.
 I have created these compositions without a horizon line as this frees me to take the viewer into the atmosphere of the work and avoid grounding the work.

 I see this work as an extension of my previous theme, though the subject matter is quite different.
-For the last 5 years I have painted large-scale floral paintings that likewise experimented with texture and light.
-These floral works were another act of escapism: unnatural inflated views of these beautiful ephemeral small things.
+For the last 8 years I have painted large-scale floral paintings that likewise experimented with texture and light.
+These floral works were a way of delving into an unnaturally inflated view of these beautiful small things.

-I am interested in trying to capture moments of the natural world, to recreate shapes and textures subject to entropy, subjects that will naturally decay and devolve with time, and to frame a vision that can bring the viewer to pause just for a moment to lose themselves in the richness of the quotidian.
+I am interested in trying to capture moments of the natural world, to recreate shapes and textures subject to entropy, subjects that will naturally decay and devolve with time.
 I am one of those people who does tend to rush things, I talk quickly, I often don’t look where I’m going because I’m in a hurry, but in my studio I am able to be slow and deliberate.
 In a world where some days it feels everything moves too quickly: flowers wilt, phones ring, clouds disperse; an artwork has the ability to stand still.